The derived $\infty$-category of Cartier Modules

 and that $\Map_{\LEq(F^{\heart},G^{\heart})}(\Phi M,\Phi N)$ is given by

 There is a commutative diagram

 A similar diagram can be drawn for the map $\kappa(N)_*F$.
 Putting both diagrams together we get a commutative diagram

 Taking the equalizer of the rows, the vertical maps in the diagram induce the map $\Phi$.
-Thus, it suffices to show that the vertical arrow on the right hand side is an equivalence.
+Thus, it suffices to show that the vertical arrow on the right-hand side is an equivalence.
 This is the case as it is given by the chain of equivalences

 where we used the left t-exactness of $G$ and the adjunction $\taul{0} \dashv \iotal{0}$ in the first equivalence, the right t-exactness of $F$ and the adjunction $\iotag{0} \dashv \taug{0}$ in the second equivalence and both t-exactness properties in the last equivalence. \end{proof}